lectron/kosmos/README.md

   - [x] it contains world contents like usual (world, world_nether, world_the_end, session.lock, etc...)
   - [x] only owner of the world can create the world
   - [x] other players can only load the world if available.
-  - [x] worlds are stored in the pre defined folder /worlds/{uuid}
+  - [x] worlds are stored in the pre defined folder ~/mnt/worlds/{uuid}
-  - [x] ~/worlds folder is shared across all spigot servers
+  - [x] ~/mnt/worlds folder is shared across all spigot servers
+  - [ ] player data will be in the common folder ~/mnt/playerdata, shared across all spigot servers
+  - [ ] achievement stats will be in the common folder ~/mnt/stats, shared across all spigot servers
   - [x] works with {domain}.{tld} or simply the proxy IP address
   - [x] default game mode for world owner is SURVIVAL
   - [x] Default game rule changes for all worlds: